 Pyramid of Menkaure

-Part of the 4th Dynasty (2510 BC) is 65m high, 102m by 104m base (used to be 108m, 235 183 cubic metre, 51 degrees and is constructed of limestone and granite it also has three quite complete satellite pyramids on the South site – it’s not open to the public.
+Part of the 4th Dynasty (2510 BC) is 65m high, 102m by 104m base (used to be 108m, 235 183 cubic meter, 51 degrees and is constructed of limestone and granite it also has three quite complete satellite pyramids on the South site – it’s not open to the public.
 On the East side of the main pyramid is the mortuary temple with scattered parts of the walls remaining although not very high, I think they were never robber to reuse as they estimate thy could weigh up to 220 tons!
 Having done some research about Menkaure you can’t find out as much information about his pyramid compared to others which I found to be strange, not much bout him either if compared to Khufu and Khafre.
 I did find some stunning stone carved statues of him in the Egyptian Museum in Cairo.

 Tomb of Idu / Idut or Mastaba of Idu